We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-If you have food poisoning, it means you’ve consumed something that contains a bacteria, virus, or toxin that’s causing your body to react negatively.
+If you have food poisoning, it means you’ve consumed something that contains bacteria, a virus, or a toxin that’s causing your body to react negatively.
 Often characterized by vomiting, nausea, or diarrhea, food poisoning is an unpleasant experience for anyone.

-During pregnancy, food poisoning can cause even more anxiety.
-In addition to feeling ill, you’re worried about the safety of your baby-to-be.
+During pregnancy, food poisoning can cause anxiety.
+In addition to feeling ill, you’re worried about the safety of your unborn child.

-Food safety is an important issue for pregnant women, for good reason.
 If you get food poisoning while pregnant, it can be dangerous.
-In the worst cases, it can cause miscarriage, stillbirth, or premature delivery.
 If you get food poisoning during pregnancy, it’s important to let your doctor know right away.